When a child faces medical challenges, the whole family is affected.

 We partner with medical facilities across the United States and beyond to provide opportunities for play in the medical environment- restoring a crucial sense of normalcy for patients and their families.

-To deliver the healing power of play to children with medical needs through passionate and dedicated volunteers.
+To deliver the healing power of play to children with medical needs through trained and dedicated volunteers.

 Project Sunshine's staff is the heart of the organization.
 We are passionate about kids and big fans of fun.
 We strive to embody the spirit of our founder and make every day and every smile count.